 The owner and the head teacher of massage school Erottajan Hierojakoulu, Heli Onikki, is smiling at the school premises at the heart of Helsinki, Finland.
 This woman has made her dreams come true, you can see that by looking at the cv of this multitalented lady on the school’s website.
 The list is breath-taking: a trained masseuse, sports masseuse, physiotherapist, sports physiotherapist, personal trainer, gym trainer, wellness coach, Crosstraining & Crossfit instructor, and IKSA kettlebell instructor.

-– My working days consist of a variety of administrative work, teaching, and supervising client work.
+– My working days consists of a variety of administrative work, teaching, and supervising client work.
 When I have time, I also work with the clients, mostly as a physiotherapist.
 I also act as the physiotherapist for the Finnish National Women's Underwater Rugby Team during competition trips, and do various projects through my own company, Fysio-Origo, lists cheerful Onikki the most rewarding aspects of her job.

 Challenges of sitting